Skip to main content

 Summary:

 In today’s River Talk, we sit down with Kristina Villa the Communications Director and Agrarian Commons Relationship and Strategy Specialist with Agrarian Trust.
 In our conversation, we discuss land access and how the Agrarian Commons model is pushing forward a new model of land ownership.
-Agrarian Trust is addressing the realities of farmland owner demographics, wealth disparities, farm viability, and all who are excluded and marginalized from land and food by holding farmland in community-centered commons and providing long-term, equitable land access for next generation farmers and ranchers.
+Agrarian Trust is addressing the realities of farmland owner demographics, wealth disparities, farm viability, and all who are excluded from land and food by holding farmland in community-centered commons and providing long-term land access for next-generation farmers and ranchers.

 About Kristina Villa: